MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data.CollectionTime** - Timestamp of when a crash event was logged

+#### Office_Apple_ActivatePerpetual

+This event is collected for Office applications running under Apple platforms.
+The event is used to monitor the health of the perpetual activation flow as well as investigating causes of failures by reviewing the FailedAt values.

+The following fields are collected:

+- **Data_FailedAt** - We collect a string representing where in the activate perpetual license flow we failed.

+#### Office_Apple_ActivateSubscription

+This event is collected for Office applications running under Apple platforms.
+We collect information related to the migration from the legacy licensing code stack to the vNext licensing code tack.
+This is used to monitor the health of the subscription activation flow as well as tracking if this is a migration to licensing vNext and if the primary identity was used.

+The following fields are collected:

+- **Data_ActivatingPrimaryIdentity** - A true/false value denoting if the primary identity was used.

+- **Data_NULSubscriptionLicensed** - A true/false value denoting the state of subcription

 #### Office_Apple_CISAuthTicketWithIdentity

 This event is collected for Office applications running under Apple platforms.
 The event is used for capturing auth token generation failures during InAppPurchase on the Mac (the event logs the error code received).
 This event is used for detecting and helping troubleshoot auth token generation failures